learn-co-curriculum/phase-3-active-record-migrations/README.md

 are things like `remove_table`, `rename_table`, `remove_column`, `add_column`
 and others.
 See [this list][writing-migrations] for more.

+After the table name `:artists` we write a block of code that is passed a block parameter `t`, which is a special Active Record migration object that helps add different columns to the table.

 No point in having a table that has no columns in it, so let us add a few:

 ```ruby